Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Introduction

-\paragraph{Dynamic regret.} The extension of regret to account for a \emph{sequence} of comparators was originally introduced by \citet{HerbsterW98,HerbsterW98b}.
-The scope was later extended to the more general OCO setting in the seminal work of \citet{zinkevich2003online}, where it was also shown that Online Gradient Descent guarantees dynamic regret of $\tilde\cO(P_T\sqrt{T})$, and ${u_t}$ an arbitrary comparator at time $t$ and $P_T=\sum_t\norm{\cmp_t-\cmp_\tmm}$ is the path-length of the comparator sequence. \citet{yang2016tracking} later showed that the bound can be improved to $\tilde\cO(\sqrt{P_T T})$ when given prior knowledge of $P_T$, and the first to achieve this guarantee without prior knowledge of $P_T$ was \citet{zhang2018adaptive}.
+\paragraph{Dynamic regret.} The extension of regret to account for a \emph{sequence} of comparators $(\cmp_t)_{t=1}^T$ was originally introduced by \citet{HerbsterW98,HerbsterW98b}.
+The scope was later extended to the more general OCO setting in the seminal work of \citet{zinkevich2003online}, where it was also shown that Online Gradient Descent guarantees dynamic regret of $\tilde\cO(P_T\sqrt{T})$, where $P_T=\sum_t\norm{\cmp_t-\cmp_\tmm}$ is the path-length of the comparator sequence. \citet{yang2016tracking} later showed that the bound can be improved to $\tilde\cO(\sqrt{P_T T})$ when given prior knowledge of $P_T$, and the first to achieve this guarantee without prior knowledge of $P_T$ was \citet{zhang2018adaptive}.
 Each of these works assumes a domain of bounded diameter.
-These results were later extended to unconstrained settings in various works, with a worst case bound of the form $\tilde\cO(\sqrt{(M^2+MP_T)T})$, where $M=\max_t\norm{\cmp_t}$ \citep{jacobsen2022parameter,luo2022corralling,jacobsen2023unconstrained,jacobsen2024equivalence,jacobsen2025dynamic}.
+These results were later extended to unconstrained settings in various works, with a worst-case bound of the form $\tilde\cO(\sqrt{(M^2+MP_T)T})$, where $M=\max_t\norm{\cmp_t}$ \citep{jacobsen2022parameter,luo2022corralling,jacobsen2023unconstrained,jacobsen2024equivalence,jacobsen2025dynamic}.
 Of particular note is the work of \citet{jacobsen2022parameter}, which adapts simultaneously to both the path-length $P_T$ and the individual comparator norms, to ensure a bound of $\tilde\cO\brb{\sqrt{(M+P_T)\sum_t \norm{\gt}^2\norm{\cmp_t}}}$, achieving adaptivity to all problem-dependent quantities of interest.
 Our work extends this result by achieving bounds of an analogous form in the presence of an arbitrary sequence of movement costs.